Adediwuraola12/hr-analysis-dashboard/README.md

 ## Explanatory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as;
 - Which department has the highest attrition rate?
-- What is te attrition rate across Job Role?
+- What is the attrition rate across Job Role?
 - What is the Total Number of active Employees?
 - What is the Total Number of Employees?